-A relaxed, comfortable environment inaful counselor-client dialogue.
+A relaxed, comfortable environment sets the stage for meaning ful counselor-client dialogue.

 Each week, the volunteers meet with the project staff who review the student's counseling techniques and the client's progress.
 CREST volunteers also meet weekly with the youngster's probation officer.
 In this way, the students keep a close two-way tie with their teaching supervisors and with juvenile justice officials.